Artin-Schreier quandles of involutions in absolute Galois groups: Involutions and quandles

 \section{Involutions and quandles}

-We start with some necessary recollections and extensions to the pro-finite setting of the main algebraic structure that we are interested in: quandles, which describe symmetries in a way different from, but of course related to, groups.
+We start with some necessary recollections and extensions to the profinite setting of the main algebraic structure that we are interested in: quandles, which describe symmetries in a way different from, but of course related to, groups.
 Suitable references are~\cite{Brieskorn, Fenn+Rourke, Joyce, Matveev}.
-The terminology and notation varies considerably among the various sources, and we shall stick to the following throughout:
+The terminology and notation vary considerably among the various sources, and we shall stick to the following throughout:

-\begin{definition} Consider a pair~$(R,\rhd)$ consisting of a set~$R$ together with a binary operation~$\rhd$, a {\it magma}.
+\begin{definition} Consider a pair~$(R,\rhd)$ consisting of a set~$R$ together with a binary operation~$\rhd$, a~\textit{magma}.
 A morphism of magmas is a map that is compatible with the operations~$\rhd$, and an automorphism is, of course, a bijective morphism.
-A {\it rack} is a magma such that, for all~$x$ in~$R$, the left-multiplication~$\lambda_x\colon y\mapsto x\rhd y$ is an automorphism of the underlying magma.
+A~\textit{rack} is a magma such that, for all~$x$ in~$R$, the left-multiplication~$\lambda_x\colon y\mapsto x\rhd y$ is an automorphism of the underlying magma.
 The corresponding equation says